Why Do You Feel Things Too Deeply? The Weight of Being Spiritually Sensitive

 Spiritual sensitivity is a specific configuration.
 Not a mood.
 Not a phase.
 Not something caused by watching too many emotional movies or having a rough childhood โ though those things can coexist with it.

-At the neurological level, a spiritually sensitive person processes emotional and environmental data at a depth that most people’s systems automatically filter out.
-Think of it like this: the average nervous system receives a room’s emotional information the way you’d hear background music in a restaurant โ present but ignorable.
-The spiritually sensitive system receives that same information at concert volume, with every instrument isolated, every lyric audible, every shift in tempo registered in real time.
+Many people describe spiritual sensitivity as taking in emotional and environmental information at a depth that others seem to filter out.
+Think of it like this: most people receive a room’s emotional atmosphere the way you’d hear background music in a restaurant โ present but easy to ignore.
+A spiritually sensitive person often describes receiving that same information at concert volume, with every instrument isolated, every shift in mood felt in real time.

 That’s not weakness.
 That’s bandwidth.